rdchow/IFNG_ICB/README.md

 In the patient-level dataset files, the columns "AnyAlt", "PredPathogenicAlt_ESM1b", and "PredPathogenicAlt_EVE" are binary variables that indicate whether a given sample has an alteration depending on the specific criteria used.

-Please contact Ryan Chow with any questions: ryan.chow@yale.edu
+Please contact Ryan Chow with any questions: chowr@pennmedicine.upenn.edu